-Components of dye sensitized solar cells [7,8] literature states that dye sensitized solar cells consist of the following five parts (Figure 1).
+Components of dye sensitized solar cells [7,8] literature states that dye sensitized solar cells consist of the following five parts as shown in Figure 1.

-Transparent conductive glass;

-- Titanium dioxide TiO Nano particles (photoanode); - Paint; - Electrolyte; - · Graphite or platinum counter electrode (cathode)
+Components of dye sensitized solar cells.
+1) Transparent conductive glass, 2) Titanium dioxide TiO2 nano particles (photoanode), 3) Paint, 4) Electrolyte, 5) Graphite or platinum counter electrode (cathode).

-The first layer is the glass layer, which is electrically conductive on the glass surface a transparent layer is grown that transfers the free electrons formed inside the solar cell to the outer chain.
+The first layer is the glass layer, which is electrically conductive on the glass surface (a transparent layer is grown that transfers the free electrons formed inside the solar cell to the outer chain.
 This layer is called the transparent electrically conductive surface.